Elvis Dumervil: Denver Broncos

-Dumervil was drafted in the fourth round of the 2006 NFL Draft by the Denver Broncos.
+Dumervil was selected in the fourth round of the 2006 NFL draft by the Denver Broncos.
 Broncos coach Mike Shanahan stated that he planned to keep Dumervil at defensive end.

 Early in his rookie season, Dumervil saw little playing time.
 However, his minutes increased as the season progressed and he finished the year with 8.5 sacks in 13 games.
-In the first game of the 2007 NFL season, he would get the first interception of his career.
+In the first game of the 2007 NFL season, he would get the first and only interception of his career off of J. P. Losman and the Buffalo Bills.
 Dumervil would go on to lead the Broncos, and finish among league leaders, with 12.5 sacks in 2007.

-His half-brother, Curry Burns, also played at the University of Louisville and was drafted by the Houston Texans in the 2003 NFL Draft.
+His half-brother, Curry Burns, also played at the University of Louisville and was drafted by the Houston Texans in the 2003 NFL draft.

-With the Josh McDaniels coaching regime entering the 2009 season, defensive coordinator Mike Nolan moved Dumervil around as an outside linebacker in his 3-4 defensive scheme, but keeping him as a defensive end on 4-2-5 passing down situations.
+With the Josh McDaniels coaching regime entering the 2009 season, defensive coordinator Mike Nolan moved Dumervil around as an outside linebacker in his 3–4 defensive scheme, but keeping him as a defensive end on 4–2–5 passing down situations.
 Dumervil led the league in sacks with 17, and tied a franchise record with 4 in the Sep 20 game against Cleveland.
 At the conclusion of the season, Dumervil was a near unanimous selection for the All-Pro Team, receiving 46 out of the 50 total votes.
 He also finished third in voting for Defensive Player of the Year.

 In July 2010, Dumervil signed a six-year $61.5 million contract extension (including $43.168 million in guaranteed payments) to keep him with the Broncos through 2015.
 However, on August 4, 2010, Dumervil suffered a torn pectoral muscle during practice, and missed the entire 2010 season.

 Dumervil's contract specified that if he were on the roster at 2:00 PM MT (4:00 PM ET) on March 15, 2013, his $12 million salary for the 2013 season would be fully guaranteed.
 The Broncos, looking to free up room under the salary cap, reached an agreement to restructure his contract to reduce his 2013 salary cap hit.
 However, Dumervil and his agent faxed the paperwork six minutes late at 2:06 PM MT, which caused the Broncos to release Dumervil rather than allow the $12 million to be guaranteed.
 As a result, while the Broncos could have re-signed Dumervil as soon as Saturday, March 16, they accrued $4.869 million in "dead money" against their 2013 cap, in addition to any salary cap hits from the new contract.
 The snafu led Dumervil to fire his agent.